Gwendolen Sergant

-Education
+Early life and education

+Gwendolen Sergant was born on 17 March 1926 in Sussex into an engineering family.
+She was known to friends as 'Bunty'.
+Her father had an agricultural engineering business, which she helped out with from childhood.

-Gwendolen studied for a diploma in mechanical engineering at Loughborough College, but was unable to finish the course because her father fell ill.
+She studied for a diploma in mechanical engineering at Loughborough College in 1943, but was unable to finish the course because her father fell ill.

 She continued her engineering training as an apprentice at the Rheostatic Company, Slough, during which time she gained a B.Sc. in Mechanical Engineering.

 Career

-In 1948 she joined Thorn Electrical Industries where she worked for 2 years designing fluorescent lighting.
+In 1948 Sergant joined Thorn Electrical Industries where she worked for 2 years designing fluorescent lighting.